Wedding Banquet Hall

 “Again he sent out other slaves saying, ‘Tell those who have been invited, “Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast.”’
 But they paid no attention and went their way, one to his own farm, another to his business, and the rest seized his slaves and mistreated them and killed them.”
 Matthew 22:4-6 (NASB)

-So, the king’s slaves encouraged the guests to come by describing the wedding feast that had been prepared.
+We are told the king’s slaves encouraged the guests to come by describing the wedding feast that had been prepared.
 The Greek word for dinner is ariston.
 It refers to the first meal of the day.
 Typically, only two meals were eaten each day.
 So, this meal was the first one of the day in the mid-morning.
-This seems to suggest that the servants were out early in the morning inviting the guests.
+This seems to suggest that the servants went out early in the morning to invite the guests.

 This symbolizes from a human perspective how God calls men, women, and children to believe in Christ.
 Romans 10:14-17 describes the process.